 Practicum and Internships placements begin in the second semester of coursework.
 These practical experiences are intended to combine course work with field experience conducted in a setting as similar as possible to that in which the student intends to seek employment.
 The nature of this experience should be very much like that of a regular counseling position, but with intensive supervision both on-site and on-campus.
-Practicum and Internship sites and supervisors play a pivotal role in helping students begin the transition into their professional identities.

 Upon graduation students completing this program are prepared to become a licensed professional counselor (LPC) by taking the National Counseling Examination (NCE) or a certified school counselor by obtaining a Professional Educator License (PEL).